 Asana does provide dozens of task templates for different use cases or industries to get users started.
 But you can also create others from scratch and save them in the templates folder for future retrieval and use.

-Monday.com will not allow you to do that, so you’ll have to create tasks afresh every time even if they are recurrent tasks.
+Monday.com will not allow you to do that, so you’ll have to create tasks afresh every time even if they are recurring tasks.

 Aesthetics aside, both team collaboration platforms offer a decent number of project and task management features despite a lack of Gantt Charts support and such.
 But what each offers differs, and here’s what that means.

 Log in to Monday.com’s admin dashboard.
 On the left of your screen, you’ll see a rail menu.
 From there you can organize your boards into folders, so you can access them from one place later on.

 You can also add projects, tasks, missions, to-do list and assign teammates to specific tasks (or projects), which is also true for Asana.

 Asana also offers four tabs on its “work” screen; Lists, Timeline, Calendar, conversations, progress, and file.
 If you are using a smaller screen, both websites are responsive and will collapse the features to match your smaller screen without cutting out some details.